 Business cards may not necessarily be the first thing you think of when putting together your business, but they are incredibly useful for nutrition and wellness professionals at any stage of practice.

 Building your network and community is super important as you start and grow your practice, so we recommend making this small investment in cards.

 So, what are the elements of a strong business card?

-- Your specialties!
-If you’re an expert in bariatric nutrition counseling or have years of experience in clinical work, be sure to mention that; indicating your specialization makes it easier for interested clients to reach out to you.
-The description can be as long or short as you like – it can range from a few words to the full back of your card – but make sure it sends the right message.
+- Your Specialty: If you’re an expert in bariatric nutrition counseling or have years of experience in clinical work, be sure to mention that.
+Declaring your specialization makes it easier for interested clients to reach out to you, but keep it as short as possible (the real estate is small!).

-- Next appointment reminder.
-Though this is completely optional, some RDs love having this on the back of their business cards.
-It’s an easy way to help your client remember when their next meeting is (though with Healthie, they’ll receive e-mail reminders already 😉 )
+- Next Appointment Reminder: Although this is completely optional, some choose to have this information on the back of their business cards.
+It’s an easy way to help your clients remember when their next meeting you.
+However, with Healthie, your clients will receive automated e-mail and text reminders already! 😉

-- 1-2 relevant images.
-A company logo, some pictures or illustrations of produce, or other RD-friendly pictures look great on a business card; however, you shouldn’t be adding more than one or two images – business cards are small, and you don’t wanna overcrowd them!
+- 1-2 Relevant Images: Your company logo, a picture of produce, or even a photo of you look great on a business card.
+However, you shouldn’t be adding more than 1-2 images.
+Business cards are small, so you don’t want to overcrowd it!

-- A clean layout.
-Organize and design your card so that it’s easy to read and has a clean feel.
-First impressions are everything, and your business card is a representation of you and your practice – one that’s too busy may not be appealing to potential clients.
+- A Clean Layout: Organize and design your card so that it’s easy to read and has a clean feel.
+First impressions are everything, and your business card is a representation of you and your practice.
+A business card that’s too busy may not be appealing to potential clients.